The Doorbell Rang tells the simple story of Sam and Victoria, who were just

 entirely miss the division lessons! (see suggestions below)

-Below are sample pages from inside this book.
+Sample Pages: Below are sample spreads from inside The Doorbell Rang.
 We don't love the illustrations -- they look dated and are overly cute for our taste.
 However,

 we can't deny that this book is great for teaching early lessons on